 What is a Disorganized-Disoriented Attachment Style?

 The disorganized-disoriented attachment style is an insecure attachment style.
-The strange situation test is a famous experiment that observes the behaviors attributed to the Attachment Theory.
+The strange situation test is a famous experiment that observes the behaviors attributed to the development of this attachment theory.
 In this experiment, the child’s behavior is observed in different scenarios like when in the presence of the mother, in the presence of a stranger, and when the child is left alone.
 Some children exhibit behavioral disorganization or disorientation in this experiment.
-They show signs of wandering, confused expressions, freezing, undirected movements, or contradictory patterns of interaction when they see the mother or stranger.
-This attachment style is categorized as a disorganized-disoriented attachment style.
+They show signs of wandering, confused expressions, freezing with fear, undirected movements, or contradictory patterns of interactions when they see the mother or a stranger.

 What causes the Setup of a Disorganized-Disoriented Attachment Style?

-One of the most common reasons for a disorganized-disoriented attachment style is the parent’s or primary caregiver’s failure to respond appropriately to the child’s distress.
-When a parent inconsistently responds to the child’s emotional needs or distress, it can lead to a disorganized attachment style.
-For example, the child might not be comfortable sleeping alone.
-When the baby cries for help, the parent might ignore or never respond or make fun of it.
-Though sometimes parents respond with kindness and support, such inconsistent and inappropriate responses and behaviors from the parents or primary caregiver can lead to the development of a disorganized-disoriented attachment style.
-This attachment style is related to intergenerational parenting patterns which means the parents might well have been on the receiving end of unhealthy patterns from their parents too when they were young.
+One of the most common reasons for a disorganized-disoriented attachment style is the parent’s or primary caregiver’s failure to respond appropriately to the child’s distress sometimes, but not at other times, so the love provided is inconsistent and confusing to the child.
+When a parent inconsistently responds to the child’s emotional needs or distress, it can lead to the development of a disorganized-disoriented attachment style.
+For example, a child might not be comfortable sleeping alone.
+When they express their fear or cry for help, the parents might ignore or not respond to the emotional need, or even make fun of it.
+Sometimes the parents respond with kindness and support but not others.

 - They are most likely attention seekers